ccyip/taype/oopsla24.md

 most likely not see the exact numbers reported in the paper.
 Nevertheless, you should observe similar comparative results: Taypsi performs significantly better than Taype on many benchmarks, while doing roughly as well on the remainder.

-For the additional column (Taype-SA), all benchmarks that fail in Taype should also fail in Taype-SA, except for `path_16`, and you should observe comparable or better performance numbers of Taypsi over Taype-SA for other benchmarks.
-In addition, we have optimized the constraint solver since the submission, so all benchmark suites in Fig. 19 should be compiled under a few seconds (e.g., K-means should take only 2 seconds now, instead of 12 seconds in the submission).

 If you are interested in how the tests are implemented, see [The implementation of test cases](#the-implementation-of-test-cases).